felixstrobel/tryhackme/overpass/README.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 </pre>

-<i>Looking at the website does show us a link to a download page and gives us the possibility to download the source code.
-Now we can make a simple [gobuster](https://github.com/OJ/gobuster) scan for good practive and to be sure we did not missed any important informations.
-We will use the `-u` to specify our target and the `-w` to specify a wordlist.
+<i>The website shows a link to a download page and gives us the possibility to download the source code.
+Now we can perform a simple [gobuster](https://github.com/OJ/gobuster) scan for good practice and to be sure we did not miss any important information.
+We will use the `-u` flag to specify our target and the `-w` flag to specify a wordlist.
 I am using the [`common.txt`](https://gitlab.com/kalilinux/packages/dirb/-/blob/kali/master/wordlists/common.txt).<br>
 The full command looks like this: `gobuster dir -u "http://MACHINE_IP" -w ./common.txt`<br>
-When the scan finsihes we see a `/admin` directory we haven't seen before.</i>
+When the scan has finished we see a `/admin` directory we haven't recognized before.</i>

 <pre>
 /aboutus (Status: 301)